zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Follow these steps:**

-1. Open a file, `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.

-2. Find the api mediation layer service, for which you want to enable the debug mode: discovery, catalog, or gateway.
+2. Find the API Mediation Layer service, for which you want to enable the debug mode: discovery, catalog, or gateway.

-3. Find the line which contains the `spring.profiles.include` parameter and change the value to `debug`:
+3. Find the line that contains the `spring.profiles.include` parameter and change its value to `debug`:
     ```
     -Dspring.profiles.include=debug \
     ```